How much time do we spend flossing? Do we just brush our teeth and forget about flossing all together?

 Removing plaque from our teeth can be done by flossing, even more effectively than brushing.
 No matter how well and long we brush and how modern and new our tooth brush is it cannot remove all the debris in between the teeth and under the gum line.

-Spend a couple minutes flossing at least once a day.
-Do a light brush with the tooth brush after flossing.
+Spend a couple of minutes flossing at least once a day.
+Do a light brush with the toothbrush after flossing.
 It will make flossing more effective.

-Dental floss comes in wide variety.
-There is lots to pic from.
+Dental floss comes in a wide variety.
+There are lots to pick from.
 Waxed or not waxed, with flavor or without.
 You can even choose dental irrigators if you have the budget.
 These irrigators rely on water pressure to remove plaque.